 - In 150m ignore another left branch and continue uphill.

-- In 300m go through a metal field gate and turn right.
+- In 100m go through the metal field gate and turn right.

 - In 60m go through another metal field gate keeping the bushes on your right.

 - In 50m turn left onto a car wide concrete track.

 - In 100m you reach a T junction where you go through the opposite hedge 10m to your right and follow the line of trees on your right.

 - In 400m, after passing a house on your right, you enter the woods through a gate.

-- After crossing a stream in 80m turn right.
+- In 80m, after crossing a stream, turn right.
 Here you enter Nymans Estate now owned by the National Trust.

 - In 270m turn left uphill away from the pond on your right.